Love and Anger (film)

-Amore e rabbia (Love and Anger) is a 1969 Italian-French anthology film that includes five films directed by five Italian directors and one French director.
-It premiered at the 19th Berlin International Film Festival in 1969.
+Amore e rabbia (Love and Anger) is a 1969 Italian-French anthology film that includes five films directed by four Italian directors and one French director.
+It premiered at the 19th Berlin International Film Festival in 1969, with the title Vangelo '70.
+It aimed at representing a secular and contemporary reinterpretation of the evangelical texts.

 Plot

 The film is composed of episodes that deal with some of the themes present in Jesus' parables and anecdotes of the canonical gospels.
 These issues, however, are reproduced in the present from their directors.

 Segments

 Indifference

 A man is suffering from road, badly injured.
 Passers do not deign to look at him, and continue walking on their way.
 The episode is taken from Jesus' parable of the Good Samaritan.

 Agony

 A bishop is ill and about to die.
 Before he dies, the man has a vision of God, who tells him that his life has been misspent.
 The bishop realizes that he spent his life not properly respecting the gospel, but now it is too late.